Longtime Charleston-area antique fixture in final days after 59 years

-A longtime Mount Pleasant quirky antique shop soon will turn off the lights one last time.
+A longtime quirky furniture and antique shop in Mount Pleasant is set to turn off the lights one last time.

 After 59 years, Page’s Thieves Market at 1460 Ben Sawyer Blvd. will close its doors with an auction Oct.
 27 to liquidate any remaining inventory and fixtures.

-On Tuesday, from 5-7 p.m., the shop will offer a free onsite party dubbed "Turning the Page" to thank the community for its support over the years.
+On Tuesday, from 5-7 p.m., the store will offer a free onsite party dubbed "Turning the Page" to thank the community for its support over the years.

 The event will feature a pet costume contest and a food truck from Page's Okra Grill.